lmaotrigine/heartbeat/book/src/configuration.md

 ## Specifying the configuration file

-By default, Heartbeat looks for a configuration file called `config.toml` in the directory it was invoked from.
+By default, Heartbeat looks for a configuration file called `config.toml` in the heartbeat home folder.
+This is usually `~/.heartbeat` on Unix platforms and `%USERPROFILE%\.heartbeat` on Windows.
+This can be overridden by the `HEARTBEAT_HOME` environment variable.
 If the file doesn't exist, it silently moves on.
 This can be overridden by the environment variable `HEARTBEAT_CONFIG_FILE`, or the command line flag `-c`/`--config-file`.
 If a regular file is not found at the location pointed to by the value of this parameter, an error will be printed and Heartbeat will exit.

 ## Configuration format